sabneet-bains/Texte-Messenger/README.md

 ![](https://github.com/sabneet95/Texte-Messenger/blob/master/messaging.png)

-→ `Currently, the program runs both the server and the clients on the same host network but will be extended to a standalone server in the future`
+→ `Currently, the program runs both the server and the clients on the same host network but will be extended to a standalone server in the future.`

 ## Requirements